 Look, I can’t let you go without knowing…. that even with the distance and the concerns of your family, we might still have something?
 Don’t you think?

 This film has a wide audience appeal.
 It’s not perfectly original, but it’s colourful and earnest in the telling.
 Along the way, the film also delivers good drama, romance, and barrels of laughter.

-Where to Watch: Bend it like Beckham is available for sale or to watch on Amazon.
-(This is an affiliate link, which means that if you click on this product and buy, we’ll receive a small commission.)
+Where to Watch: Bend it like Beckham is available for sale or to watch on Amazon (affiliate link).

 Content Note: Bend it like Beckham is rated PG-13 for language and sexual content.

 Have you watched Bend it like Beckham?
 What did you think?
 Comment below and let me know!